Take control of your reputation online.

 Make a habit of Googling yourself

 If you're not doing this regularly, you're not the only one.
-According to our latest survey at TopCV, over half of the UK population never Google themselves.
+According to our latest survey at TopCV, over half of the UK population never Google themselves during the job hunt.
 These days, all professionals need to be hyper switched on to what prospective employers, employees, investors and industry peers are able to see about you online.
 Increasing your presence in this space should also raise awareness about your personal brand.
 It's important you stay on top of what people are saying about you so that you can capitalise on the good and manage the bad.

 What if you have Googled yourself and nothing comes up?